allinbits/cosmos-cash/README.md

 ### Architecture

-The Cosmos Cash approach leverage open standards to reach it's goals and to offer an open model compatible with 3rd party projects that uses the open standards.
-In particular we use
+The Cosmos Cash approach leverages open standards to reach its goals and to offer an open model that is compatible with third-party projects that use the open standards.
+In particular, the Cosmos Cash project uses:
-- SSI
+- Self-sovereign identity (SSI)
-- DID
+- Decentralized identifier (DID)
-- Verifiable Credentials
+- Verifiable credentials (VC)
-- Zero knowledge proof
+- Zero-knowledge proofs

 For a detailed architecture description and design choices, visit the [ADR](./docs/Explanation/ADR) section.